 Section 5 is a special provision of the statute (42 U.S.C.
 1973c) that requires state and local governments in certain parts of the country to get federal approval (known as"preclearance") before implementing any changes they want to make in their voting procedures: anything from moving a polling place to changing district lines in the county. [emphasis added]In Alaska's case, we are in this category because of violations of voting rights for Alaska Natives.
 And the districts that would lose votes are in the rural areas with larger Alaska Native populations.
 So, any changes in those districts will get special federal scrutiny to be sure that Alaska Native voting rights are not diminished.

-Another reason, mentioned, mainly by urban legislators and generally not publicly, is that enlarging the legislature will keep some some current legislators from losing their seats.
+Another reason, mentioned, mainly by urban legislators and generally not publicly, is that enlarging the legislature will keep some current legislators from losing their seats.
 I can't imagine any legislator would put personal needs over public needs, so let's assume that their personal needs and the public needs overlap.

 Voting Rights Act - That was already discussed.